CodyTolene/Pocket-Pi/README.md

 <!---------------------------------------------------------------------------->
 <!---------------------------------------------------------------------------->

-## Pi OS Setup <a name="pi-os-setup"></a>
+## Raspberry Pi Zero 2 W OS Setup <a name="pi-os-setup"></a>

 1. Download the Raspberry Pi Imager: https://www.raspberrypi.com/software/

 2. Plug the microSD card into the computer and open the Raspberry Pi Imager.

-3. We'll install the full Raspberry Pi OS (32-bit) in this example so we can take advantage of our massive 1.3inch IPS LCD display HAT:
+3. We'll install the full Raspberry Pi OS (Bookworm, 32-bit) in this example so we can take advantage of our massive 1.3inch IPS LCD display HAT:

 > ![Info][img-info] Before installation enable SSH, take note of the hostname, set the username and password for the Raspberry Pi Zero, and set up your connection to the Wi-Fi network.